-But then he opened the gate to an amazing world beneath the mountain that I could never have imagined, and the tour began.
-Now, if I can just stay out from behind any old people. . .
+The tour finally began as he opened the gate to an amazing world beneath the mountain — more spectacular than I never could have imagined.
+Now, if I can just stay out from behind any of these slow old people. . .

 “So I want to show you two things you can learn about light from a cave.
 The first is just how black total darkness is and the second is how powerful even a small light can be even in such a large room like this one.
 In a moment, I’m going to turn off the lights in the room, leaving us in – total – darkness.
 There will be absolutely no light.
 Your eyes will try to adjust and seek out any small source of light, but there will be none.
 If you have any kind of lighter or flashlight, please do not use it.
 I want to make sure you all get to enjoy what total darkness looks and feels like.”